 Multiple modality is spread across the wider Atlantic region, both within individual varieties and across variety types.
-Based on corpus-based evidence, it is argued that first and second tiers of multiple modals carry high diagnostic value and that regionally separated Anglophone areas differ in their preference for first- and second-tier components in modal constructions.
-Semantics is a diagnostic typologically as there exists a continuum, the “Multiple Modal Belt,” which consists of three main clusters that are primarily differentiated by their respective compositional preferences: North American varieties favor epistemic ‘weak probability’ elements (~might) as first-tier modals, Caribbean varieties ‘high probability’ or ‘certainty’ (~must).
-Multiple causation and contact-induced change are offered as explanations for supra- and sub-regional variation in the Atlantic region, and there is strong evidence that the preference for second-tier components originally represented Scottish origin and subsequent diffusion with locally differing contact scenarios.
-Locally distinct preferences for semantic compositionality – particularly based on preference for first-tier ‘high-probability’ modals – are used to model a geo-typological clustering of varieties throughout the wider Atlantic region.
+Based on corpus-based evidence, it is argued that first and second tiers of multiple modals carry high diagnostic value and that regionally separated Anglophone areas differ in their preference for first-and second-tier components in modal constructions.
+Semantics is a typological diagnostic, as there exists a continuum, the “Multiple Modal Belt,” that consists of three main clusters of varieties primarily differentiated by their respective compositional preferences: North American varieties favor epistemic ‘weak probability’ elements (e.g., might) as first-tier modals; Caribbean varieties favor ‘high probability’ or ‘certainty’ (e.g., must).
+Multiple causation and contact-induced change are offered as explanations for supra-and subregional variation in the Atlantic region, and there is strong evidence that the preference for second-tier components originally represented Scottish origin and subsequent diffusion with locally differing contact scenarios.
+Locally distinct preferences for semantic compositionality—particularly based on preference for first-tier ‘high-probability’ modals—are used to model a geo-typological clustering of varieties throughout the wider Atlantic region.

-Davide Zullo is an English teacher at high-school level and teacher of German as a foreign language at middle-school level.
-After completing his graduate studies in English language and literature with a focus in linguistics at the University of Zurich (UZH), he left university to dedicate himself to the teaching profession.
+DAVIDE ZULLO teaches high-school English and middle-school German as a foreign language.
+After completing his graduate studies in English language and literature, with a focus in linguistics, at the University of Zurich (UZH), he dedicated himself to teaching.
+Email: email@example.com.

-Simone E. Pfenninger is Associate Professor of Second Language Acquisition and Psycholinguistics at the University of Salzburg.
-Her principal research areas are multilingualism, psycholinguistics and individual differences in SLA, especially in regard to quantitative approaches and statistical methods and techniques for language application in education.
-She is co-editor of the Second Language Acquisition book series for Multilingual Matters, Secretary of the International Association of Multilingualism, and statistical advisor to the EuroSLA Studies book series.
+SIMONE E. PFENNINGER is associate professor of second-language acquisition and psycholinguistics at the University of Salzburg.
+Her principal research areas are multilingualism, psycholinguistics, and individual differences in second-language acquisition, especially with regard to quantitative approaches and statistical methods and techniques for language application in education.
+She is coeditor of the Second Language Acquisition book series for Multilingual Matters, secretary of the International Association of Multilingualism, and statistical advisor to the EuroSLA Studies book series.
 Email: firstname.lastname@example.org.

-Daniel Schreier is Professor of English Linguistics at the University of Zurich.
-His research interests include varieties of English around the world, contact-induced language and dialect change, variationist sociolinguistics and the documentation of lesser-known varieties of English.
-Schreier is author of several books on English in the South Atlantic and published some 60 articles.
-He served as first editor of the Cambridge Handbook of World Englishes (2020) and served as co-editor of English World-Wide from 2013-2019.
+DANIEL SCHREIER is professor of English linguistics at the University of Zurich.
+His research interests include varieties of English around the world, contact-induced language and dialect change, variationist sociolinguistics, and the documentation of lesser-known varieties of English.
+He is author of several books on English in the South Atlantic and has published some 60 articles.
+He served as first editor of the Cambridge Handbook of World Englishes (2020) and as coeditor of English World-Wide (2013–19).
+Email: email@example.com.

 Download citation file: